enamul95/SplyzaTeams/README.md

   - presentation layer- present something to user & pull all composable,views, XML,view model
 - di - contain the provided functions
 - common - contain the provided functions

+#Connection
+ - If the connection to splyza-team (provided spring boot service) service.
+Please Go to SplyzaTeams->com.splyzateams.app.common.Constrants-> put your IP to BASE_URL